Soccer-Euro-Keane looking to make up for lost time

 Keane returned to England and Leeds United, but it was not

-until he moved to Tottenham Hotspur in 2002 that he settled down
+until he moved to Spurs in 2002 that he settled down during a

 A move to Liverpool turned into a nightmare as Keane